-Students will be assigned an activity to do during this time (i.e. walking the perimeter of the playground).
+Students will be assigned an activity to do during this time (i.e. walking the perimeter of the playground, writing an apology, etc.).
 During this time, they may not participate in any other activities (i.e. team sports, swinging, etc.)